unige-geohealth/inAccessMod/TUTORIAL.md

 #### Open Street Maps

-This function allows us to download the Open Street Map shapefiles corresponding to ‘roads’, ‘rivers’ or any other natural feature and copy them to their corresponding folders.
-The parameter *x* represents the target layer.
-Can be ‘roads’, ‘waterLines’ or ‘naturalPolygons’.
-The logical parameter countryName indicates if the country name should be used to match with the osm.pbf file in the OSM server ?
-If FALSE, it is the extent of the boundary shapefile that is matched with the osm.pbf file in the Geofabrik’s free download server.
-Matching by name is usually much faster and *countryName* should be always set TRUE, unless the country name is complex and not recognized by the server.
-The *mostRecent* parameter is ignored if *countryName* is TRUE.
-If x = “roads” and defaultClasses is TRUE, only the official OSM road classes are kept.
-For waterLines and naturalPolygons, default classes are river and water, respectively.
+This function allows us to download the Open Street Map shapefiles corresponding to ‘roads’, ‘rivers’ or 'lakes' and copy them to their corresponding folders.
+The parameter *type* represents the target layer.
+Can be ‘roads’, ‘waterLines’ or ‘waterPolygons’.
+It is the extent of the boundary shapefile that is matched with the osm.pbf file in the Geofabrik’s free download server.
+If type = “roads” and defaultClasses is TRUE, only the official OSM road classes are kept.
+For waterLines and waterPolygons, default classes are river and water, respectively.
 If defaultClasses is FALSE, we can select the available classes we would like to keep.
 Let’s download the OSM data setting the defaulClasses parameter to TRUE.
 The process can take time, as the data for the entire country is downloaded even though we are focusing on two single regions.

-    download_osm(x = "roads", mainPath, country, alwaysDownload = TRUE, countryName = TRUE, mostRecent = NULL, defaultClasses = TRUE)
+    download_osm(mainPath, country, "roads", alwaysDownload = TRUE, mostRecent = TRUE, defaultClasses = TRUE)

-    download_osm("waterLines", mainPath, country, alwaysDownload = TRUE, countryName = TRUE, mostRecent = NULL, defaultClasses = TRUE)
+    download_osm(mainPath, country, "waterLines", alwaysDownload = TRUE, mostRecent = TRUE, defaultClasses = TRUE)

 At any time, we can check which inputs (either ‘raw’ or ‘processed’) are available and which are not available.